boonyong6/how-linux-works/README.md

 ### 7.6.2 System Crontab Files (/etc/crontab)

-- Can **group system tasks together** even if they aren’t all run by the same user.
+- Can **group system tasks together** even if they aren't all run by the same user.

 ### 7.6.3 Timer Units

 - To create a periodic task using a systemd timer, two units (a **timer unit** and a **service unit**) are needed.
-- A **timer unit** doesn’t contain any specifics about the task to perform.
-It’s just an **activation mechanism** to run a service unit.
+- A **timer unit** doesn't contain any specifics about the task to perform.
+It's just an **activation mechanism** to run a service unit.
 - Example:
   ```bash
   # loggertest.timer